 Moisture, what I see most often

 Moisture is the most common crawl space issue I observe, and it occurs in every type of home, from seasonal cottages to century houses and even newer builds.
 The causes are rarely mysterious.
 Soil conditions matter.
-Clay holds water, bedrock channels it, and spring melt behaves very differently from late summer rain.
+Clay holds water; bedrock channels it, and spring melt behaves differently from late summer rain.
 When grading slopes toward the foundation or downspouts discharge too close to the house, moisture has nowhere to go but under the floor.

 Smell is often the first thing buyers notice.
 Homeowners frequently describe it as a basement odour, even in houses without basements.
 Air naturally moves upward through a home, carrying crawl space air with it.
-Over time, that damp, earthy odour permeates carpets, flooring, and fabric.
+Over time, that damp, earthy odour permeates carpets, flooring, and fabrics.
 Buyers react strongly to it because it suggests moisture, mould, and long-term maintenance needs, even if they cannot yet see the source.

 Insulation, vapour barriers, and comfort upstairs